User Guide Cancel

 Note:

-• Place the pointer over the underlined value, and drag to the left or right.
+• Place the pointer over the underlined value and drag it to the left or right.

 Note: